porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/js/functions.md

 ## Function mediaQuery() for styled-components

-The function has two parameter `mediaQuery(minBreakpoint: breakpoints, maxBreakpoint?: breakpoints)` where the `minBreakpoint` parameter is mandatory.
+The function has two parameter `mediaQuery(minBreakpoint: breakpoint | number, maxBreakpoint?: breakpoints)` where the `minBreakpoint` parameter is mandatory.
+You can choose any number as pixel value or our predefined breakpoints as `minBreakpoint`.

-The type `breakpoints` includes predefined breakpoints:
+The type `breakpoint` includes predefined breakpoints:

 `xxs | xs | s | m | l | xl | xxl`

 The `mediaQuery()` function returns a `@media (min-width: minBreakpount) || @media (min-width: minBreakpoint) and (max-width: maxBreakpoint)`

-#### Example
+#### Example predefined breakpoint

 ```
 const StyledDiv = css`{